 Vandalism will result in cancellation of privileges and may result in legal action and/or disciplinary action, including suspension and/or expulsion, in accordance with Board policy concerning suspension, expulsion and other disciplinary interventions.
 Vandalism is defined as any malicious or intentional attempt to harm, destroy, modify, abuse or disrupt operation of any network within the school district or any network connected to the Internet, operation of any form of electronic communications, the data contained on any network or electronic communications, the data of another user, usage by another user, or district technology device.
 This includes, but is not limited to, the uploading or creation of computer viruses and the use of encryption software.

-Students and parents/guardians shall be required to sign the district's Acceptable Use Agreement annually before Internet or electronic communications accounts shall be issued or access shall be allowed.
+Students and parents/guardians are required to sign the district's Acceptable Use Agreement annually before the district permits the student’s use of technology, including Internet or electronic communications accounts.

 (Adoption date)